Reported hate crimes reach record high in Colorado

 While hate crimes are recorded at the highest level ever, Hate Free Colorado believes that these numbers are even higher.

-Hate Free Colorado conducted a statewide survey in 2022 finding that three in ten participants said they were targeted with verbal harassment, property damage, and/or physical injury within the last five years.
+Hate Free Colorado conducted a statewide survey in 2022 finding that three in 10 participants said they were targeted with verbal harassment, property damage and/or physical injury within the last five years.

 That’s an estimated 1.25 million Coloradans, according to Hate Free Colorado.